leoarnold/puppet-cups/README.md

 ##### Attributes (all optional)

+* `confdir`: The fully qualified directory (without trailing slash) for the CUPS configuration files.
+Defaults to `/etc/cups`.

 * `default_queue`: The name of the default destination for all print jobs.
 Requires the catalog to contain a `cups_queue` resource with the same name.

 * `packages`: An array with the names of all packages needed to install for CUPS and `ipptool`.
 Use `[]` to disable automatic package management.
 OS dependent defaults apply.